Women in the NYSP

-First Deputy Superintendent Patricia M. Groeber, Field Command - Division Headquarters
+Deputy Superintendent Patricia M. Groeber, Employee Relations - Division Headquarters

-I have been a member of the New York State Police since 1986 and currently possess the rank of First Deputy Superintendent in Division Headquarters, serving as the Field Commander.
+I have been a member of the New York State Police since 1986 and currently possess the rank of Deputy Superintendent in Division Headquarters, serving as the head of Employee Relations.
 I have had the privilege of serving in many capacities during my career in both the uniform force and in the Bureau of Criminal Investigations.

 If I could say anything about this job to people considering this as a career, I would highlight the opportunities it affords you, the tremendous challenges presented and the sense of accomplishment for what we do everyday.
 I could not be more proud of the people I work with throughout New York State.

-I have been a Member of the New York State Police since 1990.
-I currently hold the rank of Captain and am assigned as the Section Head for the Office of Human Resources.
-I have had the opportunity to work in various assignments since joining the Division of State Police, in addition to collaborating with numerous governmental agencies.
-Prior to my appointment to the rank of Captain, as a Lieutenant, I was afforded the opportunity to attend the Federal Bureau of Investigation National Law Enforcement Academy in Quantico, Virginia.
-The education, training, and experiences obtained from the various assignments and opportunities created as a result of these have led to my successful career.
-On a more personal note, I truly enjoy the opportunity to contribute to the benefit of the officers' families nationwide, while embracing my love for cycling, through participation in the Police Unity Tour.
-Furthermore, I have been given the opportunity to support various community resources through the Annual East Coast Women Trooper charity softball tournament.
+I have been a member of the New York State Police since 1990 and currently hold the rank of Major, assigned as the Director of Human Resources.
+I have worked in various assignments and details since joining the Division of State Police.
+I feel one of the more significant opportunities I earned was the ability to attend the Federal Bureau of Investigation National Law Enforcement Academy in Quantico, Virginia.
+The education, training and experiences obtained from these various assignments, details and opportunities have led to my successful career.
+On a more personal note, I truly enjoy being able to assist officers' families nationwide, while embracing my love for cycling, through participation in the Police Unity Tour.
+Furthermore, I have been given the chance to support various community resources through the Annual East Coast Women Trooper Charity Softball Tournament.
 I am proud to be a part of an agency that is as diverse as it is challenging for all of its members.

 Investigator Damaris Abrams-Jones, Troop NYC